oVirt/ovirt-site/source/develop/release-management/features/sla/soft-host-to-vm-affinity-support.html.md

 Enables Affinity Groups hard enforcement for VMs to hosts; VMs in group are required to run either on one of the hosts in group (positive) or on independent hosts which are excluded from the hosts in group (negative).
 *   Add new weight policy unit **VmToHostAffinityWeightPolicyUnit** which:
 Enables Affinity Groups soft enforcement for VMs to hosts; VMs in group are most likely to run either on one of the hosts in group (positive) or on independent hosts which are excluded from the hosts in group (negative)

+    The score of a host is calculated by the number of affinity group violations, when 1 is the default score and for each violation add + 1.

 *   Add new Load balancer - vms To Hosts Affinity Balancer  (Future development to be done)

 ### Affinity Rules Enforcement Manager